we’ve started a series, it’s called

 ao vivo no louva-a-deus

-A series of moving portraits of Lisbon’s music scene, also conveying the energy that comes from recording together in a studio.
+A series of moving portraits of Lisbon’s music scene, conveying the energy that comes from recording together in a studio.

 It’s a kind of concert which the audience sees a little later, a kind of recording session in which, unlike what often happens, everything you hear is played, sung or triggered in the moment.